 Japan’s trade deficit widens amid rising import costs

-Japanese exports rose more than 10% for the third consecutive month in April, boosted by US demand, but rising global commodity costs led to The country’s import bill has ballooned to a record level, raising concerns about the rising cost of living.
+Japanese exports rose more than 10% for the third consecutive month in April, boosted by US demand, but rising global commodity costs led to The country’s import bill has ballooned to a record level, raising concerns regarding the rising cost of living.

 And the Finance Ministry data showed, today, Thursday, that Japan’s exports rose by 12.5% in April, compared to a year ago, led by car shipments to the United States, and compared to the expectations of economists in a Archyde.com poll for an increase of 13.8%.